britzl/defnet/README.md

 		self.p2p.update()
 	end

-And this is how an app would discover it:
+And this is how another app would discover it:

 	local p2p_discovery = require "defnet.p2p_discovery"
 	local PORT = 50000